notionparallax/blog/_drafts/learning-anxiety-and-flow.markdown

 I find learning really enjoyable, to the point where I'll do it as a leisure activity.
 The problem here is that it's often not goal oriented; that means that the goal becomes something like _finish this level_ when I'm doing a [Code School]() course.
 I Know that the knowledge I'm getting is useful, but often the incentive becomes the goal.
 Finishing the lesson, getting the badge, becomes the goal.
 It's like pressing the feeder-bar instead of building towards a more substantial goal.

 This week I've been trying to get my head around Android development.
 It's got a _lot_ of moving parts.
 Most of which are new to me.
-There's and IDE, Java, working with a real device, thread management, the list goes on.
+There's an IDE, Java, working with a real device, thread management, the list goes on.
 That gives a really steep learning curve.

 <figure class="half-width right">
 >hello world for a web page: